TL;DR

 Once we have a clear idea of the problem we're trying to solve, and the way we're going to solve it, it's time to roll up our sleeves and start working on potential solutions.
 In the process, we need to check how we are doing to fix any issue before it causes further mistakes.

-When you’re doing such ongoing testing, you’re doing evaluative research.
+When you're doing such ongoing testing, you're doing evaluative research.
 It works best when you test your progress iteratively as you move through the design process.
-The most common method of evaluative research is usability testing, but any time you put your solution in front of your client or the audience, the feedback you get counts as a round of evaluative research.
+The most common research techniques in evaluative research include usability testing, but any time you put your solution in front of your client or the audience, the feedback you get counts as a round of evaluative research.

 As we navigate through the evaluative research phase, the significance of practical tools becomes increasingly apparent.
 Among these, wireframe tools for UX designers stand out as essential.
 They enable rapid prototyping, allowing us to test and refine our designs with precision.
 By facilitating a clear visualization of user interfaces early in the design process, these tools ensure that our solutions not only meet but exceed user expectations, making the design process both efficient and effective.